 Education Abroad at UK welcomes parent and family engagement in education abroad as a part of the University’s goal to internationalize student learning and teaching.
-On this page, you will find general information about:

 Education Abroad is happy to assist you further by answering your questions as they arise.

 Please feel free to reach out to the Education Abroad team with any questions.
 Education Abroad looks forward to supporting your student and yourselves during this process.